AgoraIO-Community/tutoring-reference-app/README.md

 Recordings

 ## Agora Overview
 The main feature of the `tutor` app is the ability to have video call lessons between teacher and students.
 We will be using Agora for this.
-Agora is a real time communication platform that allows you to build video calls, voice calls, and live streaming into your application, and it can handle all the real time communication that will be needed for this application.
+Agora is a real-time communication platform that allows you to build video calls, voice calls, and live streaming into your application.
+And it can handle all the real time communication that will be needed for this application.

 ## Agora Features
 ### Video Call
-The video call is the most important part of the application, since this is where the teaching is going to be happening.
+The video call is the most important part of the application because this is where the teaching will happen.
 For this we used the `agora_uikit` package to build the video call screen.
-This package is a wrapper around the Agora SDK, and comes with a prebuilt UI so we don't need to define it all ourselves.
+This package is a wrapper around the Agora SDK, and it comes with a prebuilt UI, so we don't need to define it all ourselves.

-You will need an agora account to use this package.
-And you can create one at [console.agora.io](https://console.agora.io).
-Once you have an account, you will need to create a project and get the `App ID` for the project.
-This is needed in order to connect to the Agora SDK.
+You need an Agora account to use this package.
+You can create one at [console.agora.io](https://console.agora.io).
+Once you have an account, you need to create a project and get the `App ID` for the project.
+You need the App ID to connect to the Agora SDK.

 Make sure to add the [following permissions](https://pub.dev/packages/agora_uikit#device-permission) for both iOS and Android.